noble-antwi/scripts/README.md

 4. **Document Your Script:** Ensure your script is well-documented with clear comments and instructions.
 Update the documentation as needed.
 5. **Submit a Pull Request:** Submit a pull request with a description of your changes and why they are valuable.

+.

 ## Contact

 For any questions or suggestions, please contact [Noble Antwi](mailto:amnworlanyo@gmail.com).

+## Example Scripts

+Here are a few examples of the types of scripts you might find in this repository:

 - **Python Scripts:**
   - Automation tasks